MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

 1. Fill out all required information.
 Make sure that you choose the subscription and resource group that you're using for this tutorial.

+# RobertS - do we want to use the traditional table structure for Field / Value they need to input.
+As for the resource group - I often have them make a resource group like sc300KeyVaultrg and then have them delete it at the end of the lab, so they don't burn resources.
+Unless you want to RG or the Key Vault for a later lab.

 1. Select **Review + create**.

 1. Select **Create**.